 January 1st is one of my favorite days of the year.
 There’s hope and excitement in the air as 365 days of endless possibilities lay ahead of us, and I love spending the first few days of the year making plans for what I’m going to do in the upcoming months.
-Last year was a busy travel year, as we clocked about 20,000 air miles (and many more miles on the road!) and I have some big trips planned for 2017.
+Last year was a busy travel year, as we clocked about 20,000 air miles (and many more miles on the road!) and I have some big trips planned for the future.
 Whether we’ll make it to all of these places or not this year, here are 10 family friendly destinations I’ve been researching for places to visit in 2018.

 10 family friendly places to visit this year

 Disclaimer: this post contains affiliate links, which means that if you purchase an item after clicking on the link, I will receive a small commission from the sale.
 This is at no extra cost to you, and as always, all opinions and recommendations are my own.

 Iceland has been growing in popularity as a destination in recent years due to an abundance of outdoor activities, a breathtaking landscape, and an increase in airlines flying into its main airport in Reykjavik from mainland USA; Icelandair has reasonably priced flights, and a flight from New York City can take as little as five hours.

 With glaciers, mountain ranges, lava fields, and waterfalls upon every turn, the scenery is like something out of a fairy tale, and with so much beauty, you’re bound to want to get outdoors and explore.
 There are plenty of activities for kids of all ages, including horseback riding, mountain biking, whale watching, and glacier tours (I would highly recommend this post by Tamara at We 3 Travel on specific activities for each age range, and read about our 24 hours in Reykjavik with kids here).